Arnold Diffusion in Multi-Dimensional Convex Billiards

 Applying similar logic to negative arcs in the intervals $I_3$ and $I_4$, we construct a negative arc $J_-$ such that $J_- \cap I_{34} \neq \emptyset$ and $J_- \cap I_{43} \neq \emptyset$.
-But since $I_{12}, I_{34}, I_{21}, I_{43}$ are located in this order on $\mathbb{T}$, this means that $\mathrm{Int}(J_+) \cap \mathrm{Int}(J_-) \neq \emptyset$, which is impossible since one is positive and the other is negative.
+But since $I_{12}, I_{34}, I_{21}, I_{43}$ are located in this order on $\mathbb{T}_*$, this means that $\mathrm{Int}(J_+) \cap \mathrm{Int}(J_-) \neq \emptyset$, which is impossible since one is positive and the other is negative.
 This contradiction implies \eqref{eq_lemmaclaim1}, and completes the proof of the lemma. \end{proof}

-Now, suppose we make a perturbation as in \eqref{eq_eightperturbations} where each $\psi_j$ is supported near $\pi \circ g(\bar{B}_j / {\sim}) \subset V_j$ (where $V_j$ are the neighbourhoods described at the beginning of the section).
-Recall in Section \ref{sec_scatteringmapcomputation} we defined the map $g_{\epsilon}$.
-First we will show that we can choose $\psi_1, \ldots, \psi_8$ so that the scattering maps corresponding to $g_{\epsilon}$ satisfy the assumptions of Lemma \ref{lemma_perturbationconditions}.
-Then using \eqref{eq_fepsilonisclosetogepsilon} and shrinking $\tau_*$, the scattering maps corresponding to the billiard map will also satisfy these conditions.
+Now, suppose we make a perturbation as in \eqref{eq_eightperturbations} where each $\psi_j$ is supported near $\pi \circ f \left(\tilde{B}_{*,j} \right) \subset V_j$ (where $V_j$ are the neighbourhoods described at the beginning of the section).
+We will show now that we can choose $\psi_1, \ldots, \psi_8$ so that the modified scattering maps satisfy the assumptions of Lemma \ref{lemma_perturbationconditions}.